Monty Beisel: College career

 Beisel attended college at Kansas State University as a Social Sciences/Mass Communications major.
 Beisel also played in 44 games accumulating 192 tackles (110 solo), 22.0 sacks, 45.0 stops for loss and 18 passes defended.
 He was a two-time first-team Academic All-Big 12 selection.
 He also received All-Big 12 Conference honorable mention and was a second-team Academic All-Big 12 pick.

 Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

 In Week 6 of the 2008 season, against the Dallas Cowboys, Beisel became the first player in NFL history to score a game-winning touchdown in overtime by returning a blocked punt.

-Second stint with Chiefs
+Kansas City Chiefs (second stint)

 He re-signed with the Chiefs during the 2009 off-season.
 He was released on September 29.

-Second stint with Cardinals
+Arizona Cardinals (second stint)

 Beisel was re-signed by Arizona on November 24, 2009.
 He was released September 3, 2010.